Updated: Oct 10, 2022

 Error messages can also be funny, but we must be careful because they should always be clear and helpful.

 If you enter your age as over 122 on OurHome app, you get this hilarious error message:

 These four guidelines are very user-centered.
 But what about the business side?
 What’s microcopy’s return on investment (ROI)?
 How can every business benefit from having better microscopy?

 The ROI of microcopy

 1. Better microcopy gives users fewer reasons to leave.
 They understand the product or site better because we’ve stated everything in conversational language and addressed questions and concerns in advance.
-2. At the same time, they have more reasons to act because we show them the benefits of the product, open doors for them, and make them feel good about themselves and about us.
+2. At the same time, they have more reasons to act because we show them the product's benefits, open doors, and make them feel good about themselves and us.
 If fewer people leave and more people act, this leads to more users that successfully complete the desired action—with a smile on their faces.